Image with Caption Snippet

 2. Enter the text for the caption in the Caption field.

-3. The class field determines the alignment of the image.
+3. The Type field determines the alignment of the image.

-1. “left” (without quotation marks) will left-align the captioned image with the body content wrapping to the right of it if the image does not take up the full content area width.
+1. Select Left to left-align the captioned image with the body content wrapping to the right of it if the image does not take up the full content area width.
+When using in an asset, you must type in “left” (with no quotation marks).

-2. “right” (without quotation marks) will right-align the captioned image with the body content wrapping to the left of it if the image does not take up the full content area width.
+2. Select Right to right-align the captioned image with the body content wrapping to the left of it if the image does not take up the full content area width.
+When using in an asset, you must type in “right” (with no quotation marks).

-3. “middle” (without quotation marks) will center-align the captioned image with the body content going beneath it, not wrapping.
+3. Select Middle to center-align the captioned image with the body content going beneath it, not wrapping.
+When using in an asset, you must type in “middle” (with no quotation marks).